 One of the ways to gain peace of mind is by planning for your future.
 Our office works with families to plan after divorce and after being injured by an accident.
 We also work with families who want to plan to best handle serious illnesses and death within the family.
 This usually involves one or two appointments to identify your priorities and create the legal structure to address them.
 We often develop several legal documents that can reduce the hardship to your family in case of illnesses or death.
 Our attorneys, licensed in West Virginia, Maryland and the District of Columbia, will tailor a plan specifically for you, generally including a simple will, a living will, a power of attorney and a medical power of attorney.
 There is no requirement that you have them all, but each of them provides an important function.
+Our office offers a free monthly session to help you fill in your medical power of attorney free in our Charles Town office.
+We will also give you information about writing a will and a durable power of attorney.

 - A living will or advanced directive—The living will is the document that lets the doctors and hospital know that you don’t want to be put on life support if it appears that you are not going to be getting better.
 Sometimes this document is also called an advanced directive.
 It is best to work with an attorney to prepare the document so that you can be sure that you understand the living will.
 However, you can also sign a living will without an attorney.
 You can download sample forms for the living will or advanced directive here for Maryland, West Virginia and the District of Columbia.